Marine climate change impacts: Report Card 2010-2011

-The 2010-2011 MCCIP Annual Report Card provides the very latest updates on how climate change is affecting our seas.
-Almost 100 scientists from 40 leading UK science organisations contributed to this report card, making it our most comprehensive to date.
-New topics on air-sea carbon exchanges, deep sea habitats, waterbirds and human health are introduced, along with a UK regional seas impact map.
+Almost 100 scientists from 40 leading UK science organisations contributed to this report card.
+Topics include air-sea carbon exchanges, deep sea habitats, waterbirds and human health, and the card features a UK regional seas impact map.
 This report card also takes a first look at how the UKCP09 climate projections might aid our understanding of future marine climate change impacts.

 "Healthy oceans matter and they matter because they are vital to our health, to our prosperity, to our security, and also to our ability to adapt to climate change"